rich98/DevOps-E-degree/module1/readme.md

-This script is a Bash script that performs a system backup with various features, including compression, encryption, and logging.
-Let's break down each step:

-Set Variables:

-compression: A flag indicating whether compression is enabled.
-encryption_password: Password used for encryption.
-password_file: Path to a file containing the encryption password.
-backup_dirs: Array of directories to include in the backup.
-exclude_dirs: Array of directories to exclude from the backup.
-max_file_size: Maximum file size to exclude from the backup.
-backup_dir: Destination directory for the system backup.
-date_format: Date and time format for the backup folder and log files.
-Mount Backup Folder:

-Attempts to mount the backup folder /backup from the device /dev/sda1 with the ext4 filesystem type.
-If the mount fails, an error message is logged, and the script exits.
-Encryption Setup:

-Creates a password file and sets its permissions.
-Defines GPG encryption and verification commands.
-Define Directories:

-Lists directories to include (backup_dirs) and exclude (exclude_dirs) in the backup.
-Create Backup Folder:

-Creates a backup folder with a timestamp.
-Define Log Files:
+The script is a Bash script designed to perform a system backup with features such as compression, encryption, and detailed logging.
+Let's go through the script section by section:

+1. Set Variables:
+bash
+Copy code
+compression=true
+encryption_password="ee4KfInoequanGirpgsehVf"
+# ... (other variable assignments)
+Defines variables, including whether compression is enabled (compression), the encryption password (encryption_password), and other configuration settings.

+2. Mount Backup Folder:
+bash
+Copy code
+if ! mount -t ext4 /dev/sda1 /backup; then
+    echo "Failed to mount backup folder" | logger exit 1 fi
+Attempts to mount a backup folder (/backup) from a specific device (/dev/sda1).
+If the mount operation fails, it logs an error and exits the script.

+3. Encryption Setup:
+bash
+Copy code
+password_file="/usr/local/bin/backup_script/password_file.txt"
+echo "$encryption_password" > "$password_file"
+chmod 600 "$password_file"
+# ... (other encryption-related commands)
+Sets up encryption by creating a password file, writing the encryption password to it, and ensuring proper file permissions.

+4. Define Directories:
+bash
+Copy code
+backup_dirs=( "/etc" "/home" "/var" "/root" "/usr/local/bin" "/srv" "/opt" )
+exclude_dirs=( "/tmp" "/var/tmp" )
+max_file_size=1G
+# ... (other directory-related configurations)
+Defines arrays for directories to include in the backup (backup_dirs) and directories to exclude (exclude_dirs), along with a maximum file size for exclusion.

+5. Create Backup Folder:
+bash
+Copy code
+backup_folder="$backup_dir/system_backup_${date_format}"
+mkdir -p "$backup_folder"
+# ... (other folder-related configurations)
+Creates a backup folder with a name based on the current date and time.

+6. Define Log Files:
+bash
+Copy code
+log_file="$backup_folder/rsync_${date_format}.log"
+skipped_log_file="$backup_folder/skipped_files_${date_format}.log"
+hash_file="$backup_folder-backup_hash.sha256"
+# ... (other log-related configurations)
 Sets up log files for rsync output, skipped files, and a hash file.

-Start Backup:
+7. Start Backup:
+bash
+Copy code
+start_time=$(date +"%Y-%m-%d %H:%M:%S")
+echo "Backup started at $start_time" >> "$log_file"
+logger "Backup started at $start_time"
+# ... (other start backup-related commands)

-Records the start time in the log file.
+Records the start time of the backup in the log file.

-Rsync Commands:
+8. Rsync Commands:
+bash
+Copy code
+for dir in "${backup_dirs[@]}"; do
+    if ! rsync -a --delete --exclude-from=<(printf '%s\n' "${exclude_dirs[@]}") --max-size=$max_file_size "$dir" "$backup_folder" --log-file="$log_file" --stats 2>&1; then
+        echo "Failed to rsync $dir" | logger exit 1
+    fi
+done
+# ... (other rsync-related commands)

-Uses rsync to copy files from specified directories to the backup folder, excluding certain directories.
-Logs output to the rsync log file.
+Uses the rsync command to copy files from specified directories to the backup folder.
+Excludes certain directories and logs output to the rsync log file.
 If rsync fails for any directory, an error message is logged, and the script exits.

-Filter Skipped Files:
+9. Filter Skipped Files:
+bash
+Copy code
+grep "skipping non-regular file" "$log_file" > "$skipped_log_file"
+# ... (other skipped files-related commands)
 Extracts and logs skipped files from the rsync log.

-End Backup:
+10. End Backup:
+bash
+Copy code
+end_time=$(date +"%Y-%m-%d %H:%M:%S")
+echo "Backup ended at $end_time" >> "$log_file"
+# ... (other end backup-related commands)

-Records the end time in the log file.
+Records the end time of the backup in the log file.

-Log File Statistics:
+11. Log File Statistics:
+bash
+Copy code
+num_files_backed_up=$(grep "Number of regular files transferred" "$log_file" | awk '{print $NF}') num_files_skipped=$(wc -l < "$skipped_log_file")
+echo "Number of files backed up: $num_files_backed_up" >> "$log_file"
+echo "Number of files skipped: $num_files_skipped" >> "$log_file"
+# ... (other statistics-related commands)
 Retrieves and logs the number of files backed up and skipped.
-Copy Log Files:

-Copies hash and rsync log files to /usr/local/bin/backup_scripts/ for debugging.
-Compression:

-If compression is enabled, creates a tarball from the backup folder, compresses it, and removes the original folder.
-Encryption:

-Encrypts the compressed backup folder using GPG.
-Hash Calculation:

-Computes the SHA-256 hash of the encrypted system backup folder and logs it.
-Cleanup:

-Removes unnecessary files in the backup directory, leaving only the tarball and log files.
-Remove Password File:

-Removes the password file after completing the backup.
-Unmount Backup Folder:
+The script continues with additional steps for copying log files, compression, encryption, hash calculation, cleanup, and unmounting the backup folder.

+Summary:
+In summary, the script orchestrates a systematic backup process by defining configurations, mounting the backup folder, setting up encryption, copying files using rsync, logging relevant information, and performing additional tasks such as compression, encryption, hash calculation, and cleanup.
+The script is designed to handle various scenarios and provides detailed logging for monitoring the backup process.

 Unmounts the /backup folder.
 The script is designed to provide a comprehensive backup solution with options for compression, encryption, and detailed logging.
 It handles various scenarios and includes measures to protect against ransomware by unmounting the backup folder during working hours